Iossif Surchadzhiev

-Iossif Surchadzhiev (born 2 May 1945) is a Bulgarian stage and film actor.
-He has appeared in more than fifty films since making his screen debut in 1952.
+Yosif Stefanov Surchadzhiev (Йосиф Стефанов Сърчаджиев; 2 May 1945 – 1 July 2026) was a Bulgarian stage and film actor.
+He appeared in more than fifty films since making his screen debut in 1952.

 Life and career

-Surchadzhiev was born on 2 May 1945 in Sofia in the family of director Stefan Sarchadzhiev, founder of the Satirical Theatre, and Anna Fadenhecht, daughter of lawyer and politician Yosif Fadenhecht.
+Surchadzhiev was born in Sofia on 2 May 1945, to director Stefan Sarchadzhiev, founder of the Satirical Theatre, and Anna Fadenhecht, daughter of lawyer and politician Yosif Fadenhecht.
 His mother was of Jewish descent.
 In 1970, he graduated from the National Academy for Theatre and Film Arts.
 After graduating, he performed in various stage productions around Bulgaria.

-He is a member of the Union of Bulgarian Artists and the Union of Bulgarian Filmmakers since 1973.
+He was a member of the Union of Bulgarian Artists and the Union of Bulgarian Filmmakers since 1973.

 In 2004, Surchadzhiev suffered a severe stroke, from which he recovered for years.
-His wife Raina Tomova, with whom he has a daughter, is a screenwriter.
-He has an estranged daughter, Aleksandra Sarchadjieva, from his relationship with actress Pepa Nikolova.
+His wife Raina Tomova, with whom he had a daughter, is a screenwriter.
+He had an estranged daughter, Aleksandra Sarchadjieva, from his relationship with actress Pepa Nikolova.

 In 2013, he appeared in the TV7 period drama series The Tree of Life.

+Surchadzhiev died on 1 July 2026, at the age of 81.